magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/rpc.md

 * TOC
 {:toc}

-ThingsBoard allows you to send Remote Procedure Calls (RPC) from server-side applications to devices and vice versa.
+IoT Hub allows you to send Remote Procedure Calls (RPC) from server-side applications to devices and vice versa.
 Basically, this feature allows you to send commands to devices and receive results of commands execution.
 Similarly, you can execute a request from the device, apply some calculations or other server-side logic on the back-end and send the response back to the device.
-This guide covers ThingsBoard RPC capabilities.
+This guide covers IoT Hub RPC capabilities.
 After reading this guide, you will get familiar with the following topics:

 - RPC types;
 - Basic RPC use-cases;